soanvig/mm-jsr/README.md

+**WARNING: This library is not maintained anymore!**
+Thank You for Your support and downloading the script.
+There is huge propability, that there will be another release of M&M JSR but the script will be completely new.
+You can still create new issues where You can ask about things.
+I will try to help.

 # Mort&Mortis JS Range (M&M JSR)

 **M&M JS Range** (*M&M JSR*) is library for JavaScript.
 It provides You with excellent solution for creating so-called *range-inputs*.
 Range input is form's field where one can choose a value from min-max *range*.
 Although HTML 5 comes with `input[type="range"]` its functionality lacks a lot of features.
 M&M JSR gives You anything You may need.